abousquet/InterviewProject/README.txt

       how they work)

 6) Determine if the utils library should be used as a static or shared library.
-      Both targets are available in the utils Makefile as "static" and "clean" respectively.
+      Both targets are available in the utils Makefile as "static" and "shared" respectively.
 Be prepared to justify your answer.

 7) Spin three threads with default attributes from within the server's main